ibm-cloud-docs/hs-crypto/grep11-api-ref.md

   <tr>
     <th>Description</th>
     <td>
-    <p>`C_WrapKey` wraps (i.e., encrypts) a private or secret key. `hSession` is the session's handle; `pMechanism` points to the wrapping mechanism; `hWrappingKey` is the handle of the wrapping key; `hKey` is the handle of the key to be wrapped; `pWrappedKey` points to the location that receives the wrapped key; and `pulWrappedKeyLen` points to the location that receives the length of the wrapped key.</p>
+    <p>`C_WrapKey` wraps (that is, encrypts) a private or secret key. `hSession` is the session's handle; `pMechanism` points to the wrapping mechanism; `hWrappingKey` is the handle of the wrapping key; `hKey` is the handle of the key to be wrapped; `pWrappedKey` points to the location that receives the wrapped key; and `pulWrappedKeyLen` points to the location that receives the length of the wrapped key.</p>
-    <p>`C_WrapKey` uses the convention described in Section 5.2 of the <a href="http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html#_Toc416959738" target="_blank">PKCS #11 API specification</a> on producing output.</p>
+    <p>`C_WrapKey` uses the convention that is described in Section 5.2 of the <a href="http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html#_Toc416959738" target="_blank">PKCS #11 API specification</a> on producing output.</p>
     <p>The `CKA_WRAP` attribute of the wrapping key, which indicates whether the key supports wrapping, must be `CK_TRUE`.
 The `CKA_EXTRACTABLE` attribute of the key to be wrapped must also be `CK_TRUE`.</p>
     <p>If the key to be wrapped cannot be wrapped for some token-specific reason, despite its having its `CKA_EXTRACTABLE` attribute set to `CK_TRUE`, then `C_WrapKey` fails with error code `CKR_KEY_NOT_WRAPPABLE`.
 If it cannot be wrapped with the specified wrapping key and mechanism solely because of its length, then `C_WrapKey` fails with error code `CKR_KEY_SIZE_RANGE`.</p>
     <p>
     `C_WrapKey` can be used in the following situations:
     <ul>
     <li>To wrap any secret key with a public key that supports encryption and decryption.</li>
     <li>To wrap any secret key with any other secret key.
-Consideration must be given to key size and mechanism strength or the token may not allow the operation.</li>
+Consideration must be given to key size and mechanism strength or the token might not allow the operation.</li>
     <li>To wrap a private key with any secret key.</li>
     </ul>
     </p>
-    <p>Of course, tokens vary in which types of keys can actually be wrapped with which mechanisms.</p>
+    <p>Tokens vary in which types of keys can be wrapped with which mechanisms.</p>
-    <p>To partition the wrapping keys so they can only wrap a subset of extractable keys the attribute `CKA_WRAP_TEMPLATE` can be used on the wrapping key to specify an attribute set that will be compared against the attributes of the key to be wrapped.
-If all attributes match according to the `C_FindObject` rules of attribute matching then the wrap will proceed.
+    <p>To partition the wrapping keys so that they can wrap only a subset of extractable keys, the attribute `CKA_WRAP_TEMPLATE` can be used on the wrapping key to specify an attribute set that can be compared against the attributes of the key to be wrapped.
+If all attributes match according to the `C_FindObject` rules of attribute matching, the wrap operation will proceed.
 The value of this attribute is an attribute template and the size is the number of items in the template times the size of `CK_ATTRIBUTE`.
-If this attribute is not supplied then any template is acceptable.
+If this attribute is not supplied, any template is acceptable.
 If an attribute is not present, it will not be checked.
-If any attribute mismatch occurs on an attempt to wrap a key then the function SHALL return `CKR_KEY_HANDLE_INVALID`.</p>
+If any attribute mismatch occurs on an attempt to wrap a key, the function will return `CKR_KEY_HANDLE_INVALID`.</p>
     </td>
   </tr>
   <tr>